An aerial shot of people working on a wooden trail in the middle of the forest. Text on the image says "2025 Trail Season."

-Our trips are guided by trained, experienced wilderness leaders and the Wilderness Committee covers transportation costs associated with the trips.
+Our trips are guided by trained, experienced wilderness leaders.
+The Wilderness Committee covers transportation costs associated with the trips.
 All trips involve carpooling with other volunteers.
-Volunteers are responsible for their own food and gear, but we can help with meal planning, and we can arrange discounted gear rental options for those who don’t have all the required gear.
-We don’t want people to miss out for lack of equipment, so please contact us if we can help with this barrier.
+Volunteers are responsible to bring all their own food and gear.
+We can also arrange discounted gear rental options for those who don’t have all the required gear.
+We don’t want people to miss out due to lack of equipment.
+So please contact us and we can help overcome this barrier.

 We hope to see you out on the trail this year!